flazhgrowth/fg-tamagochi/projectdocs/routing.md

 `DecodeBody` decode the body of the request into a provided struct on the second argument, while `DecodeQueryParam` decodes query param into struct in which this struct fields needs to be annotated using `schema`, unlike `DecodeBody` that needs `json` annotation on its fields.

-If you want to access query param, a bit more native on how we usually do it in chi, Tamagochi provide `NativeRequest` that will return `*http.Request`.
+If you want to access query param, a bit more native on how we usually do it in chi, Tamagochi provide `NativeRequest` that will return `*http.Request` (from net/http).
 By that, you can access any method it has like how we normally would.
 Eg:
 ```
-r.NativeRequest().URL.Query().Get("key") // equivalent to r.URL.Query().Get("")
+r.NativeRequest().URL.Query().Get("key") // equivalent to r.URL.Query().Get(""), assuming that r type is *http.Request
 ```

 Now, we also have this `URLParamDecode`.
 Like query param, Tamagochi provide "decode" method for URL param.
 It accept struct with a bit specialized annotation on its fields.
 Let's take a look at the sample below